CharlieMc0/universal-token-launcher/frontend/README.md

 - **Network Verification**: Ensures the user is on the correct blockchain network (ZetaChain) before initiating transfers
 - **Auto Network Switching**: Automatically prompts to switch networks when needed and verifies the switch was successful
 - **Balance Verification**: Checks token balance before attempting transfers to prevent failed transactions
+- **Contract Setup Verification**: **NEW:** Before attempting a transfer, the app now checks if the necessary cross-chain contract addresses (`connectedContracts` on ZetaChain, `zetaChainContract` on EVM chains) are properly set up by the owner.
+This prevents transactions that would inevitably fail due to incomplete token configuration.
 - **Fallback ABI Mechanism**: Uses fallback ABI if standard one fails, improving compatibility with different contract versions
 - **Dynamic Gas Estimation**: Estimates gas directly from the contract with a 30% buffer for safety
 - **Transaction Retries**: Automatically retries failed transactions with increased gas (50% more) when appropriate
-- **Detailed Error Messages**: Provides user-friendly error messages for common issues like insufficient funds or balance
+- **Detailed Error Messages**: Provides user-friendly error messages for common issues like insufficient funds or balance, and **NEW:** errors related to incomplete contract setup.
 - **Signer Validation**: Verifies wallet connection and signer availability at multiple checkpoints
 - **Better Decimals Handling**: Properly handles token decimals for amount formatting to prevent precision errors

+### Minting Functionality (NEW)

+- **Conditional Minting**: The UI now displays a "Mint" tab alongside "Transfer" if the connected wallet:
+  - Is the original deployer/owner of the selected token contract.
+  - OR has a balance greater than 0 for the selected token on the chosen source chain.
+- **Mint Form**: Allows the deployer/owner (or eligible user) to specify the amount to mint and an optional recipient address (defaults to their own address).
+- **Mint Transaction**: Uses the `mintTokens` function with robust gas estimation, fallback logic, and error handling similar to the transfer function.
+- **Permissions Check**: Ensures only the authorized owner can execute the mint transaction on-chain.

 ### Contract Interaction Improvements